Gene Bradley Fisk: Biography

 He began his broadcasting career at Butterworth Malaysia at Radio RAAF in 1960 as one of their first announcers.
-On completion of military service Gene became a Disc Jockey on commercial radio at 3HA Hamilton, Victoria in 1967 and went on to 3CV Maryborough, Victoria, 3BO Bendigo, Victoria and 3GL Geelong, Victoria.
+On completion of military service, Fish became a Disc Jockey on commercial radio at 3HA Hamilton, Victoria in 1967 and went on to 3CV Maryborough, Victoria, 3BO Bendigo, Victoria and 3GL Geelong, Victoria.

 At 3UZ in Melbourne he hosted a top rated Country Music program from 1977 until 1980 followed by country music programs on 3GL Geelong and community stations 3CCC Bendigo, 3PBS Melbourne and 3YYR Geelong in the 1980s and 1990s.

-Gene was a founding member of Country FM radio in Geelong a 24-hour Country Music station from 1994 until it closed in 2005.
-At Country FM Gene was production/music director and an announcer.
+Fisk was a founding member of Country FM radio in Geelong a 24-hour Country Music station from 1994 until it closed in 2005.
+At Country FM, he was production/music director and an announcer.
 In 2014 he commenced broadcasting a one-hour all Australasian country music show “OZ Country” on Highlands FM Woodend, Victoria, and from May 2018 has been broadcasting the program on WYN FM Werribee Vic.
 It is also heard on OCR FM Colac and Apollo Bay, Highlands FM and 88FM Castlemaine Vic.